Shot Dispersion in Golf: What It Is, Why It Matters, and Practical Steps to Improve It

 How to Decrease Golf Shot Dispersion

-When your feet, hands, head, shoulders, and hips are not in the same position each time, you can’t expect the same shot.
+- Repeat your setup every time, feet, hands, shoulders, and hips should be in the same position for each shot.

 Golf Shot Dispersion on Course Example